rur/good/README.md

 Taking advantage of the standard library helps us to avoid a lot of mandatory dependencies.
-There is no plugin system, instead we encourage you to manually integrate your chosen libraries and rely on an easy-to-follow codebase to help you out.
+There is no plugin system, instead we encourage you to manually integrate your chosen libraries and rely on the easy-to-follow codebase to help you out.

 #### 3. Binary Embedded